pyp/Discord-Vanity-Swapper/README.md

   <h2 align="center">Discord Vanity Swapper</h3>

   <p align="center">
     Swaps a vanity from one server to another using the same account.
-Releasing this at 15 followers/stars.
     <br />
     <br />
   </p>